jsravn/hsg2016/README.md

 http://www.seas.upenn.edu/~cis194/lectures/03-ADTs.html

 Study group questions:
-- what are algebraic data types (ADTs)?
+- what are algebraic data types (ADTs)? are they simply enumerations?
+- what is the type of data constructor `OK`?
+- type constructor vs data constructor?
+- examples of Kinds
+- type annotations (e.g. `:: Char -> Bool`) must have which kinds?